badgerloop-software/chase-car-dashboard/README.md

 0. If you want to test the engineering dashboard with recorded data, do the following:
    1. Open up a third terminal.
    1. `cd` into `DataReplayer` and run the command `npm start`.
+   1. **Select a CSV file** from the interactive menu showing file size and drive duration.
+   1. Alternatively, use `npm start filename.csv` to directly load a specific file.
    1. This will replay recorded CSV data from `DataReplayer/raw_data/` as if it were live telemetry data.
 0. Once you have finished making your necessary changes to your code, switch to a new branch that has a good name for the feature or names the Jira issue (e.g. `SC2-123/skeleton`).
 0. Commit related changes to that branch and push to this repository.
 Do this often so that it is easy to finely revert to a previous state!